How precisely can we measure the ages of subgiant and giant stars?

 Precise stellar ages are crucial for reconstructing the Milky Way’s star formation, assembly, and chemical-enrichment history, as well as for testing stellar evolution models.
 As such, several recent studies estimated ages for millions of evolved stars throughout the Galaxy, reporting $\sim10\%$ uncertainties.
 In this study, we use wide binaries as an empirical benchmark to test the reported age uncertainties of evolved stars.
 Because the two members of a wide binary are coeval, the average difference between their reported ages directly measures the true uncertainties on such estimates.

 Our analysis shows that the subgiant ages of \citet{XiangRix2022} and the red giant/red clump ages from \citet{Wang2023} are consistent with their quoted precisions ($\sigma_z\approx1$).
 The median fractional age uncertainty in the \citet{XiangRix2022} and \citet{Wang2023} sample is $7.5\%$ and $25-30\%$, respectively.
 In contrast, subgiant ages from the \citet{Nataf2024} catalog exhibit underestimated age uncertainties, with wide binary tests indicating effective errors $\sim2-3\times$ larger than reported formal errors.
-Even among their quality-controlled subsample, we find $\sigma_z\approx2$, demonstrating that additional systematics remain unaccounted for.
+Even among their quality-controlled subsample, we find $\sigma_z\approx2$, demonstrating that additional systematics remain unaccounted for (Figure \ref{fig:RG_ages_accuracy}).